Skip to main content

 FAQ

-The Highway 104 project will see 38 kilometres between Sutherlands River, Pictou County and Antigonish twinned as well as the construction of new interchanges and bridges.
+The Highway 104 project saw 38 kilometres between Sutherlands River, Pictou County and Antigonish twinned as well as the construction of new interchanges and bridges.

 • approximately 10 km of new, 4-lane divided highway